 Michael and Megan were married in the summer of 2014.
 They share a love of music, movies, food and books.
 Some of the formative influences in Michael’s theology and ministry include Thomas Merton, Henri Nouwen, and Robert Farrar Capon.

-Campbell Wilson, Youth Director and Administrative Coordinator, Born and raised in Franklin, Tennessee to a teacher and a civil engineer, Campbell grew up in Christ Community church where he was heavily involved in the youth programming.
+Born and raised in Franklin, Tennessee to a teacher and a civil engineer, Campbell grew up in Christ Community church where he was heavily involved in the youth programming.
 He attended local schools such as New Hope Academy, Grassland Middle School, and Franklin High School.
 Campbell graduated from the University of Tennessee at Knoxville with B.A. in Psychology.

 Throughout his college career, he worked with many youth ministries: YOKE, Christ Community Church with summer programming, Camp Brookwoods in New Hampshire as a summer counselor, and Grace Presbyterian Church in Knoxville as a youth leader.
 He enjoys sports such as football and soccer, outdoor activities, and organizing events for the energetic youth of today.